 The National New Play Network had been using a homegrown CMS with limited functionality for many years, but NNPN's needs reached a boiling point at which time a more robust CMS was necessary.
 The main reason for Drupal was for its content types and views, which are used extensively on this site.
 The project requirements called for many different sorts of pages and content items.

 NNPN had a site consisting of standalone PHP files, but the organization had grown and was in need of a more robust yet easy to use CMS.
-The goal was was streamline web publishing workflows while revamping the site with a completely new design.
+The goal was to streamline web publishing workflows while revamping the site with a completely new design.

 - Client needs to be able to edit as much of the site on their own as possible.